-Goldbelt Heritage Foundation’s Board of Directors and Staff share a collective vision of serving all members of the Goldbelt family, wherever they are located, to “drink from the vessel of traditional knowledge” of Tlingit wisdom and culture.
-We are located in Juneau, Alaska - the heart of the aboriginal lands of the Aak’w khan and T’aakhú clans.
-To show our deepest respect for them, Kaawadláan haa shtugháadatí (our deepest gratitude) our foundation is documenting their culture, language and history, so that we can live in honor and respect.
+Our Board of Directors and Staff share a collective vision of serving all members of the Goldbelt family, wherever they are located, to “drink from the vessel of traditional knowledge” of Tlingit wisdom and culture.
+We are located in Juneau, Alaska – the heart of the aboriginal lands of the Áak’w Kwáan and T’aaku clans.
+To show our deepest respect for them, Kaawadláan haa shtugáadatí (our deepest gratitude) our foundation is documenting their culture, language and history, so that we can live in honor and respect.

-To advance the mission of GHF, our framework is centered on the following strategic directions:
+To advance our mission, our framework is centered on the following strategic directions:

 - Language revitalization initiatives, which include the creation of a database with over 550 Tlingit verb-forms and teaching the Tlingit language for learners of all ages along with working towards advanced fluency that assures language preservation for future generations.

-- To develop and promote culturally responsive education, that includes: curriculum that can be used in classrooms, culture camps and youth leadership training to teach service to community.
+- To develop and promote culturally responsive education, which include curriculum that can be used in classrooms, culture camps and youth leadership training to teach service to community.

 - To preserve and serve as an archive of historical information.